adnammit/notes/git.md

 git update-ref -d refs/remotes/origin/<branch_thats_barfing>

 # CLEAN UP FILES
-git clean -n -d                 see which files would be removed git clean -f -d                 remove all untracked files that are not in .gitignore
+git clean -n -d                 see which files/dirs would be removed git clean -f -d                 remove all untracked files that are not in .gitignore, including dirs

 # REMOVE IGNORED FILES (reset to a "just cloned" state)
 git status --ignored			# see what's ignored